 #3 Adrian San Miguel (Liverpool)

-Liverpool completed a shrewd acquisition to secure the services of Spanish goalkeeper Adrian, after being released from his contract by league rivals West Ham.
-The experienced 'keeper represented a positive purchase and reliable back-up option after Simon Mignolet's departure, though few people expected him to play a Premier League role going forward given the presence of Alisson Becker as the Reds' undisputed first-choice.
+Liverpool completed a shrewd acquisition to secure the services of Spanish goalkeeper Adrian, after he was released from his contract by league rivals West Ham.
+The experienced keeper represented a positive purchase and reliable back-up option after Simon Mignolet's departure, though few people expected him to play a Premier League role going forward given the presence of Alisson Becker as the Reds' undisputed first choice.

 Supported by the likes of Virgil van Dijk, Trent Alexander-Arnold and Andrew Robertson in defence, Adrian (£4.5m) represents an excellent bargain to free up funds elsewhere.